- Download our Moving to Norway Guide (PDF)

 Short-term rentals

-Many foreigners arriving in Norway choose to rent temporary accommodation while they settle in.
+Many foreigners arriving in Norway opt to rent temporary accommodation while they settle in.
 This gives them the opportunity to research the best areas and suburbs to live in before making a long-term commitment.
-Serviced apartments and temporary accommodation are more expensive to rent but are fully equipped, with all utility bills included in the rental price.
+Serviced apartments and temporary accommodation are more expensive than long-term rentals but cheaper than hotels.
+They also come fully equipped, with all utility bills included in the rental price.

 Renting accommodation in Norway